UseToolSuite UseToolSuite

 git reflog

-# Recreate the branch from that commit
+# Recreate the deleted branch from the ghost SHA

-git checkout -b recovered-branch abc1234
+git checkout -b recovered-branch e4f5g6h

 Further Reading